 The Dangers of Heavy Machinery

-The (OSHA) reports that 21 percent of all workplace fatalities in the United States happen on construction sites.
+The Occupational Safety and Health Administration (OSHA) reports that 21 percent of all workplace fatalities in the United States happen on construction sites.
 The heavy machinery inherent to construction work is commonly associated with these accidents.
 OSHA breaks construction work down into the four most dangerous classifications of work-related accidents.
 These are known as the fatal four.
 These include falls (which include falls from heavy machinery), electrocution, caught in-betweens (being caught between two large objects, including heavy machinery), and falling objects.

 If you’ve been injured in a construction site accident, you need experienced legal counsel.
 Such injuries often lead to extensive physical, financial, and emotional repercussions that can reverberate well into your future.
 At The Levin Firm in Philadelphia, our dedicated workers’ compensation lawyers have the experience, skill, and commitment to help guide your claim toward just resolution.
 Our knowledgeable legal team cares about your claim, and we’re here to help.